HankarM88/MLOPS-Churn-Prediction/README.md

-## Employee Churn Prediction MLOPS Project
+## Employee Churn Prediction MLOps Project
 This project leverages an end-to-end MLOps pipeline to predict whether an employee will leave the company or not, encompassing data processing, model training, evaluation, and deployment in a reproducible and scalable manner.

 ### Setup and Usage